Download EWG's Healthy Living AppClose

 Most people who pick a sunscreen based on its sun protection factor, or SPF, value probably think preventing sunburn means they’ve also protected their skin from every kind of UV damage.

-Second, many sunscreens don’t provide adequate protection from UVA rays.
-Higher-energy UVB rays are the primary cause of sunburns and pre-cancerous DNA mutations, but UVA rays cause more subtle damage.
-They penetrate deeper into skin tissue and are most responsible for generating free radicals – energized molecules that are highly reactive and can damage DNA and skin cells (Marrot 2005), promote skin aging (Wlasckek 2001) and cause skin cancer.
+Many sunscreens don’t provide adequate protection from UVA rays.
+Although higher-energy UVB rays are the main cause of sunburns and pre-cancerous DNA mutations, it’s lower-energy UVA rays that cause tanning and subtler damage.
+They penetrate skin tissue more deeply and are most responsible for generating free radicals – energized molecules that are highly reactive and can damage DNA and skin cells, advance skin aging, and cause skin cancer.

-In the absence of truly protective regulations, consumers are in the worst possible position: they are likely to think that their sunscreen is providing more protection than it really is, so they stay out longer in the sun and thereby increase their risk of skin cancer and skin damage.
+In the absence of truly protective regulations, consumers are in the worst possible position – likely to think their sunscreen is providing more protection than it is, then staying out in the sun longer, thereby increasing their risk of skin cancer and skin damage.